-For FY 2021 LHSC is utilizing Section 402 funding to address pedestrian and bicyclist safety.
+For FY 2022 LHSC is utilizing Section 402 funding to address pedestrian and bicyclist safety.
 The Community Traffic Safety Program Problem Identification previously noted some data in this area from CARTS.
-According to FARS, in 2018, Louisiana saw 165 pedestrian fatalities and 30 cyclist fatalities.
-Louisiana is also addressing pedestrian safety in a number of ways that do not include NHTSA funding.
-The Louisiana DOTD manages two comprehensive pedestrian safety programs.
-The first is a \$1.5 million project with the Metropolitan Planning Organizations in New Orleans, Baton Rouge, and Lafayette.
-This project includes awareness and education activities and public service announcements.
+According to FARS, in 2019, Louisiana saw 118 pedestrian fatalities and Louisiana is also addressing pedestrian safety in a number of ways that 22 cyclist fatalities.
+The Louisiana DOTD continues to manage various do not include NHTSA funding. comprehensive pedestrian safety programs through the Metropolitan Planning Organizations in New Orleans, Baton Rouge, and Lafayette.
+These projects includes awareness and education activities and public service announcements.
 The other major project is the FHWA Safe Routes to Public Places for approximately \$2.5 million involving education, awareness, and sidewalk construction.
 Safe Routes to Public Places also impacts younger bicyclists' safety.
 The DOTD's Complete Streets Policy is also a big part of the agency's emerging focus on pedestrian safety and incorporates pedestrian and bicycle facility improvements where warranted on a wide range of state projects that would not have been done even a few years ago.
+Additionally, the LHSC serves on the project team for a study where DOTD has engaged CARTS to conduct the Louisiana Pedestrian Crash Study - An Analysis of Pedestrian Crashes on State Owned Highways in Louisiana from 2015-2019.
+This report and its associated outputs will help prioritize the implementation of engineering and other countermeasures related to reducing the number of pedestrian crashes on state-owned highways.